Rookout/deployment-examples/python-aws-chalice/Readme.md

 app = RookoutChalice(app_name='python-aws-chalice')
 ```

-You can also specify rook params using the api (use before the RookoutChalice initialization):
+You may also pass parameters using the Rookout API (use before the RookoutChalice initialization):

 ```python
 import rook